 Learn the ins and outs of creating an MLA in-text citation.
 Explore how to deal with multiple or no authors, multiple sources, and even anthologies through this quick and easy guide to MLA in-text citations.

-When writing your research paper in MLA format, you might wonder what in-text citations are or at least what their purpose is.
-Higher-level academic projects and papers take research and sources.
+To create an MLA in-text citation, you typically put the author and page number after your quoted or paraphrased material in parenthesis.
+The purpose of an in-text citation is to show your sources in high-level academic papers.
 When writing your essay, you use these sources to back up your opinions and thoughts.
 But you still need to give credit where credit is due.
 And this is where the MLA in-text (parenthetical) citations come in.

 You use in-text citations whenever you directly quote or paraphrase information from another source.
 Since you don’t want to distract your reader from the flow of information, you need to place the in-text citation after the sentence you quoted or paraphrased.

-MLA In-Text Citation With Multiple and No Authors
+How to In-Text Cite With Multiple and No Authors in MLA

 How you create your in-text citations can get complicated, especially if you are formatting them with multiple authors, no authors, or using authors with the same name.
 Therefore, it’s essential to learn how to handle all these different situations.